Cassettedev/CassetteNotes/Blog/Story_Ideas.md

 ### Sci-Fi fantasy faster than light travel
 A person travels away from the earth at a speed faster than light to observe the earth/an event in the past

+### Dreams as visions, made less spiritual and more real, but retaining the surreal aspects